tc39/notes/meetings/2023-11/november-27.md

 KG: Will do.

 SHN: Thank you very much for that.
 I’ll go to the next slide, we are on meeting 99 and meeting 100 is coming up, so I have a bit of a challenge for the entire committee.
-If you so choose to take the challenge, I -- when I was at the last meeting in Tokyo, I saw this wonderful baseball cap that SHU was wearing, and I understand that you were the designer of this.
+If you so choose to take the challenge, When I was at the last meeting in Tokyo, I saw this wonderful baseball cap that SHU was wearing, and I understand that you were the designer of this.
 I think it’s great.
 So I have a challenge to the whole committee.
 It’s up to you to decide how you’d like to do it.
 I would be more than happy to have a new set of baseball caps or beanies or tell me what you’d prefer, for the 100th meeting, to commemorate that milestone.
 Just request that there is a logo of TC39 and logo of ECMA on that baseball cap or beanie, or socks.
 I would like to have TC39 socked and.

 If those are two items that you would be happy with and would like, if you are interested, I leave you the challenge to come back to me with an idea of what could be the design on the cap.
 If you can give me your ideas by the end, the 18th of December, I will take the initiative and have them prepared and made so they can be ready to share at our 100th meeting coming up in San Diego.
 Along with a few other things, but that I can manage on my own, but I would love your support and ideas on the baseball cap or beanie or whatever you like.
 I’ll wait for your feedback on that.
 And I think that is my last slide.
 So are there any questions?